 The Roman land law is a setting that allows particularly well to investigate the tension between legal constructions that are based on a seemingly simple system and the demands of practice.
 It provides the basis for understanding how Roman jurists took on factual developments and integrated them in different ways into the grown legal structures.
-In addition, the project clarifies the governmental process of conceptualization and the controlling of land.
+The project clarified the governmental process of conceptualization and the controlling of land.

 The examination of Roman land law and its conceptual background is based on a comparison between private ownership on the ager privatus and legal forms of private land use on public land, the ager vectigalis.
 The latter allowed the individual land users to exercise extensive permissions that could be seen as similar to legal ownership, the so-called “dominium ex iure Quiritium”.
 The ager compascuus is generally seen as a form of common land use that includes aspects of both private and public land use.
 The Roman jurists had different approaches to the integration of these legal forms in the dogmatic structure of Roman law.
 The examination of their judgments reveals that their decisions can be attributed to major conceptual frameworks, the pre-classical and the classical jurisprudence.